apache/lucene-jira-archive/migration/instructions-for-infra-team.md

 LUCENE-1,https://github.com/apache/lucene/issues/1080,1080
 ```

+Peek at the issue through GitHub and confirm it was imported and looks reasonable.

 ### Clean up the test data

-Once the test is done, please delete `mapping-data/issue-map.csv` file and the imported issue (only admin accounts can delete an issue) before the actual migration.
+Once the test is done, please delete `mapping-data/issue-map.csv` local file and the imported issue through GitHub (only admin accounts can delete an issue) before the actual migration.

 ## Run the import script

-Please specify the `min` option to 1 and `max` option to the maximum number of the Lucene Jira issue, that will be known by then.
+Please specify the `min` option to 1 and `max` option to the maximum number of the Lucene Jira issue, that will be known by then (how?  based on the un-tgz'd GitHub import data?  or maybe you/we will communicate this number to them?  if so, let's say that above?)

 ```
 (.venv) migration $ nohup python src/import_github_issues.py --min 1 --max <will be known> &
-# would take 24 hours
+# should take ~24 hours
 ```

 Progress will be written in the log file.
 E.g.: